abstractmachines/r-stats-probability/README.md

 ### Axioms of continuous RV distributions

+- Variables are continuous if their distributions are, and, lots of real analysis continuity stuff, regarding "absolute continuity."
+More importantly,

 - For a continuous random variable `Y`, then $\forall y \in \mathbb{R}, P(Y = y) = 0$,
 that is,